 The most well-known of South Dakota’s state parks, Custer State Park, is on the west side of the state – or “West River,” as locals call it.

 It’s a short car ride (15 miles / 24 km) from the town of Custer.

 Spanning 71,000 acres (28,732 ha), this is one of the country’s largest state parks.

-The park is home to a variety of wildlife, including antelope, mountain goats, bighorn sheep, prairie dogs, elk and more.
+The park is home to various wildlife, including antelope, mountain goats, bighorn sheep, prairie dogs, elk and more.
 But the wildlife stars of the park are the bison.

 One of Custer State Park’s most well-known features is the herd of 1,300 free-roaming bison that calls this place home.